 Although lignocellulosic material, such as wood, contains a lot of volatile solids (burnable), these solids are not digestible in an anaerobic digester.

-The conversion of solids into biogas has for effect to make the substrate more liquid.
+The conversion of solids into biogas makes the substrate more liquid.
 That’s why it is possible to feed solid feedstock into liquid digesters without them clogging up.

 Biogas is composed primarily of methane and carbon dioxide.